 The Forest Plan favours the use of Low Impact Silvicultural Systems (LISS) for the majority of stands and where this is a practical option.
 LISS will aim to create a continuous cover across the wooded areas.
 LISS management will aim to further transform even aged plantations to an irregular forest structure over the long term.
 However LISS will only be effective where natural regeneration of the desired species is occurring.
-LISS has been used over the last 10 years of the former plan and particularly with Corsican pine natural regeneration has been inconsistent.
+LISS has been used over the last 10 years of the former plan and natural regeneration of Corsican pine has been inconsistent.

-Under planting can be considered as part of a LISS approach, but where LISS is not currently effective, the option to fell and restock needs to be available.
+Underplanting can be considered as part of a LISS approach, but where LISS is not currently effective, the option to fell and restock needs to be available (where such land is to remain as wooded).
 In short, and for these reasons only, some areas formerly down as under LISS management may need to change to fell and restock systems.
 This will promote a more rapid response to the structural changes identified.
 Any coupes subject to this change from LISS to fell will be reviewed at the end of the plan and if conditions are suitable, they should be shifted back to LISS.
 It should be mentioned that significant areas identified as fell and restock under the former Forest Plan have now been changed to LISS or Long Term Retention (LTR).